peteroupc/numbers-java/api/com.upokecenter.numbers.ETrapException.md

 **Returns:**

 * The flag that specifies the kind of error (EContext.FlagXXX).
-This will only be one flag, such as.
-FlagInexact or FlagSubnormal.
+This will only be one flag, such as. <code>FlagInexact</code> or FlagSubnormal.